 All the scenarios on Media Helping Media are based on real events.

 A young radio reporter is coming to the end of his first month on the job.
-He’s just been approved to drive the radio station’s radio car, which means he can now go out on stories and broadcast live from the scene.
+He’s just been approved to drive the radio station’s news car, which means he can now go out on stories and broadcast live from the scene.
 He’s very excited.

 He looks out of the newsroom window and sees a thick plume of smoke rising from the east of the city centre.
 He alerts the news editor who agrees he should take the radio car, get as close to the scene as possible, and report live into the next bulletin at 4pm.